 The 3 large RCTs on screening predominantly included men aged 55 to 69 years.
 There is inadequate evidence on starting screening at a younger age in the average-risk population or to obtain a baseline PSA level.
 Evidence in men 70 years and older does not support routine screening because of the lack of trial evidence of benefit, the low likelihood of benefit given the time to realize benefit, and the increased risk of harms from false-positive results, biopsies, overdiagnosis, and treatment.
 Although the evidence does not support routine screening in all men older than 70 years, the USPSTF recognizes the common use of PSA-based screening in practice today and understands that some older men will continue to request screening and some clinicians will continue to offer it.
 Men older than 70 years who request screening should be aware of the reduced likelihood of benefit from screening and the increased risk of false-positive test results and complications of diagnosis and treatment.

 The USPSTF considered whether there are screening and follow-up approaches that increase the potential for benefit while reducing the potential for harms.
 Variation across sites in randomized trials of screening suggests there may be greater mortality benefit from screening every other year compared with longer intervals and from using lower PSA thresholds for diagnostic biopsy.
 Although these approaches may have increased the potential benefit reported in studies, they also resulted in substantially more harms—more false-positive results, more prostate biopsies, and more cases of overdiagnosis.
-This trade-off was also observed in a review of decision analysis models; screening protocols using lower PSA thresholds (14 The frequency of screening in the ERSCP sites ranged from every 2 to 7 years.
+This trade-off was also observed in a review of decision analysis models; screening protocols using lower PSA thresholds (<4.0 ng/mL) for biopsy and more frequent screening intervals offered greater potential reductions in prostate cancer mortality but higher rates of overdiagnosis and other harms.14 The frequency of screening in the ERSCP sites ranged from every 2 to 7 years.
 No ERSPC trial site offered screening more often than every 2 years, and many sites screened every 4 years.
 The PSA threshold for biopsy in the ERSCP sites ranged from 2.5 to 4 ng/mL (except for 10 ng/mL in the earlier years at the Belgium site).
 In the Göteborg, Sweden, site, which reported the largest benefit, the frequency of screening was every 2 years, and the threshold for biopsy was 2.5 ng/mL (3.0 ng/mL in the first few years of the study).

 The potential benefit of screening for prostate cancer is because of treatment.
 Thus, it is important for men to consider both the potential benefits and harms of treatment (including active surveillance) as they consider whether to be screened.
 Men not able or willing to tolerate treatment should not be screened for prostate cancer.
 Because most cases of prostate cancer advance very slowly, if at all, the 10-year survival rate for screen-detected, localized prostate cancer is very high.
 In a recent major trial that enrolled more than 1500 men randomized to receive either active treatment or active surveillance, the 10-year survival rate in all groups was 99%.15 The good prognosis for early-stage prostate cancer makes it difficult to study the effectiveness of treatment.